BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-010-checkout-with-empty-cart.md

 ## Description

-The application `standard_user` to proceed to the Checkout page after removing all products from the cart, even though the cart is empty.
+The application allows `standard_user` to proceed to the Checkout page after removing all products from the cart, even though the cart is empty.

 ## Preconditions